frankfredj/SeedBox_DataScienceTest/ANALYSIS.md

 We can now perform a z-test with variance =  0.01920(1-0.01920)/1079 and mean = 0.01920 to check how likely it would be to observe p = 0.07309.

 The above test results give a p-value of 1, indicating that users amongst the test groups are likely to generate at least one more ReBill than their control counterparts.
+(Note that 7% of the consumers are expected to generate one more ReBill.
+This is a small increase, but a statisticaly significant one nonetheless)